Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 Do you have vertical teams (designers, developers, ... together), or do you have horizontal teams (one team consists of only developers, the other only of designers ...)?
 How many people are usually in a team?

-What project management framework do you use?
-Scrum?
-Kanban?
-Extreme Programming?
-Something else?

 How do people collaborate?
 On the same position (e.g. several developers), or on different positions (e.g. developers and QA's).

+How/when do developers talk to non-developers?
+Is it easy to talk to the people who are will be using your product?

+How does internal communication work?

 How does the company help junior people to grow?

 ## Communication

 How do you communicate with customers?
 Who does that?
 How do you collect customer requirements?
 How do you work with customer feedback?

+Do you have an issue tracker?
+To what extent do you use it?

+What project management framework do you use?
+Scrum?
+Kanban?
+Extreme Programming?
+Something else?

+How often do you have meetings?
+Are there any scheduled/standing meetings?

 ## Planning